Alon-Alush/AlushPacker/README.md

 *AlushPacker* is a reflective PE packer that allows in-memory execution of native `.exe` files.
 The compressed + encrypted contents of the original executable are embedded inside a new `.packed` section.
 At runtime, the unpacker stub decrypts those contents, and manually loads the executable entirely from memory, with no disk I/O or help from the Windows loader.

-The final resulting binary is smaller in size, and is much harder to statically analyze with tools like IDA or Ghidra, making reverse engineering / tampering more difficult.
+The resulting executable is smaller in size, and is much harder to statically analyze with tools like IDA or Ghidra, making reverse engineering / tampering more difficult.

  # Demo